Stan Smith: Make your voice heard, even if it's a whining, sanctimonious liberal voice trying to get illegal immigrants free hair gel and heroin.

 - In Warren Ellis' Black Summer, Well-Intentioned Extremist John Horus assassinates the US President, who's actions bear a striking resemblance to the accusations leveled at George W. Bush.
 This is treated by many of the others with a reaction generally equitable to "Sure, man, we all would have loved to have done it, that doesn't mean you should have."

-- Hal Jordan was portrayed as such in the famed Green Lantern/Green Arrow series from the 70's.
+- Hal Jordan was portrayed as a straw conservative in the famed Green Lantern/Green Arrow series from the 70's.
 Most stories involved Hal acting like a Jerk Ass and spouting off conservative talking points, only to be taught a lesson about racism, sexism or classism by the end of the issue.
 Perhaps most notable would be John Stewart's debut issue.
 Hal is basically called a racist by one of the Guardians of the Universe after he bashes Stewart for standing up to a bigoted police officer.

 - An early Garth Ennis issue of The Punisher had the titular vigilante (of all people) threatening President Bush, claiming the US brought 9/11 on itself, and ranting about the military industrial complex a mere few weeks after the attacks happened in Real Life.